MrPekar98/Tab2KG-benchmark/README.md

 The container will also remove ground truth entities that do not exist in the KG files.

 ## Running Benchmark
+First, open `settings.sh` to select which datasets to use in the experiments.
+Make sure to not include a dataset that wasn't included when setting up the setup.

 Executing the benchmark is simple.
 Similar to setting up the benchmark, run the following commands to start the entire benchmark pipeline.